Nisville, the Jazzfestival in Serbia

 Nisville, a family festival

-The festival’s venue is a fortress situated in a park in the centre of Niš.
+The festival’s venue is a fortress in a park in the centre of Niš.
 It has good acoustics and benefits from sound insulation due to the fortress wall.
 Outside, the music is barely audible.
-Inside you can have a conversation with your neighbour, without getting a sore throat.
-All in all, it is a friendly place for the young and old alike.
+Inside, you can converse with your neighbour without getting a sore throat.
+Overall, it is a friendly place for the young and old alike.

 The tickets are a bargain.